paperboi/kindle2notion/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See [LICENSE](https://github.com/paperboi/Kindle2Notion/blob/master/LICENSE.md) for more information.
+See [LICENSE][license-url] for more information.